KavinK0001/dotfiles/README.md

 # dotfiles
-This is a repo for all my config files lol
+This is a repo for all my config files lmao